-Learn and earn credit at your own pace with unlimited access to this course through August 5, 2021.
+Earn credit at your own pace through August 5, 2021 and continue to access your videos until August 6, 2028.
 See below for learning outcomes and a list of individual lectures.

 This course offers 8 CME and SA-CME Credits following completion of an online test.